Prince Antasari

+Prince Antasari, (ڤڠيرن انتساري; 1809 – 11 October 1862) titled Khalifatul Mukminin (lit.
+'Caliph of the Believers') was 20th Sultan of Banjar who ruled in 1862, and is one of the important figures in the Banjarmasin War.
+In 1968, he was posthumously named a National Hero of Indonesia.

 Biography

-Antasari was born in 1797.
+Antasari was born in 1809.
 He was son of Prince Mashud and grandson of Prince Amir.
 He was a prince from a line of the royal family whose power had been usurped in the 18th century.

 Antasari was concerned about the coronation of Sultan Tamjid (or Tamjidillah), instead of Prince Hidayat (or Hidayatullah), as the replacement to Sultan Adam in Banjar in 1859; Tamjidillah's coronation was backed by the Dutch colonials, who were looking to sow unrest and discord to make their attempts to take over Borneo easier.
 As Antasari wanted to repel the Dutch, he cooperated with the leaders of Martapura, Kapuas, Pelaihari, Barito, and Kahayan.
 He was also aided by Hidayatullah and Demang Leman.

 On 18 April 1859, the Banjarmasin War broke out between Antasari's alliance, which was able to field some 6,000 armed men, and the Dutch.
 The war took place mainly in South and Central Kalimantan.
 Antasari's forces attacked the Dutch in Gunung Jabuk and also the Dutch coal mines in Pengaron.
 Meanwhile, his allies attacked other Dutch posts.
 They also attacked Dutch ships, killing Lieutenants Van der Velde and Bangert when they sank the ship Onrust in December 1859.
 Antasari rejected Dutch attempts to negotiate an end to the war, in which they offered him wealth and power in exchange for his surrender.

 In early August 1860, Antasari's forces were in Ringkau Katan.
 They were defeated in a battle on 9 August, after Dutch reinforcements had arrived from Amuntai.
 Hidayatullah was exiled to Java, but Antasari, who succeeded him as Sultan, together with Prince Miradipa and Tumenggung Mancanegara, defended Tundakan fort on 24 September 1861.
 He also defended a fort in Mount Tongka on 8 November 1861 with Gusti Umar and Tumenggung Surapati.

 In October 1862, Antasari was planning a big attack.
 However, an outbreak of smallpox led to his death on 11 October 1862.
 He was buried in Banjarmasin; and several other resistance leaders, from different periods, were later buried there; the place was later named the Antasari Heroes' Cemetery.
 After Antasari's death, his son, Muhammad Seman, continued his struggle against the Dutch.
 The resistance ended with Seman's death in 1905.

-His son pangeran Hijrah has 10 granddaughters with his daughters, and has 20 great granddaughters with his granddaughter.